MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-invite-external-accountant.md

 Once your accountant has gained access to your [!INCLUDE[d365fin](includes/d365fin_md.md)], they can use the **Accountant** Role Center that gives easy access to the most relevant windows for their work.

 > [!NOTE]
 >  This functionality requires that the experience is set to **Suite**.
-For more information, see [Customizing Your Financials Experience](ui-experiences.md).
+For more information, see [Customising Your Dynamics 365 Experience](ui-experiences.md).

 ## <a name="invite-your-accountant-to-your-included365finincludesd365finmdmd"></a>Invite Your Accountant to Your [!INCLUDE[d365fin](includes/d365fin_md.md)]
 In the latest version of [!INCLUDE[d365fin](includes/d365fin_md.md)], we have made it easy for you to invite your external accountant.
 Simply open the **Users** window, and then choose the **Invite External Accountant** action in the ribbon.
 An email is made ready for you, just add your accountant's work email, and send the invitation.